bitcoin-mantra/history/README.md

 ### ETA for Future Milestones

-$100,000: Speculative estimates range from late 2024 to 2025, based on trends like Bitcoin halving (in April 2024) and adoption growth.

-$1,000,000: Optimistic forecasts suggest the possibility between 2030 and 2040, driven by scarcity (fixed supply of 21 million BTC) and institutional acceptance as digital gold.
+**$1,000,000**: $1M Optimistic forecasts suggest the possibility between 2030 and 2040, driven by scarcity (fixed supply of 21 million BTC) and institutional acceptance as digital gold.

 Note: These projections depend heavily on market conditions, regulatory developments, and global economic factors.
 Bitcoin remains volatile and speculative.